TruckMonthUserAdmib/Mo2Audit/README.md

 # MO2 Load Order Auditor

-A read-only auditor for Mod Organizer 2 (Skyrim SE/AE and similar Bethesda games) that checks the thing LOOT doesn't: **left-pane mod priority.**
+A read-only auditor that is my first Claude Code project for Mod Organizer 2 (Skyrim SE/AE and similar Bethesda games) that checks the thing LOOT doesn't: **left-pane mod priority.**

 LOOT sorts your plugin load order (the right pane) and does it well.